aleem-99/fivetran-operator/docs/fivetranconnector/reconciliation-sequence-diagram.md

 - Skips work if no changes detected

 ### 5. **Secret Resolution**
-- Resolves any `vault://` references in connector config/auth
+- Resolves any `vault:path#key` references in connector config/auth
 - Retrieves secrets securely from Vault

 ### 6. **Connector Reconciliation**